geudde/attic-chest/pages/13.reference/01.porden/docs.md

 [^136]: A spacious hall surrounded by galleries is supported by columns of mine silver, which reflect in every direction the lamps that illume this subterranean region.
 A river passes along the centre of the hall; and the contrast of this scene of light, with the preceding descent, is very striking. — *M. de Bomare*.

+[^137]: These lines allude to silver, as being the usual standard of value among civilized nations, and determining the price even of gold.

 Thro’ the vast throng that crowd this ample hall,<br>
 The adventurers past, invisible to all;<br>
 They reach’d the portal, where, with Attic taste,<br>